18-month-old Sleep Regression

-We all know that babies go through grow spurts and changes in their little life that affects their sleeping habits or abilities, causing sleep regression.
+We all know that babies go through growth spurts and changes in their little life that affects their sleeping habits or abilities, causing sleep regression.
 4 months, 6 months, 9 months, 1 year.
-These were sort of easy to deal with; they moving on to the next stage in their baby-hood and needed a little nugg to help them along the way.
-18 month regression is not an evolution or progression, just like it sounds; it’s a regression.
-Toddler goes back to old habits you thought you sorted through months ago.
-Since I am the first in my immediate family to have a baby, and my extended family lives so far away, I Google alot.
-When he first started showing signs of sleep problems, I Googled ” 1.5 year old sleep problems”.
+These were sort of easy to deal with; they moving on to the next stage in their baby-hood and needed a little nudge to help them along the way.
+18-month regression is not an evolution or progression, just like it sounds; it’s a regression.
+The toddler goes back to old habits you thought you sorted through months ago.
+Since I am the first in my immediate family to have a baby, and my extended family lives so far away, I Google a lot.
+When he first started showing signs of sleep problems, I Googled ” 1.5-year-old sleep problems”.
 Regression was the title of the first 10 websites listed.
 As I read on, mainly Baby Center because Yahoo answers had some pretty weird comments and suggestions, I took a few notes and went on my way to puttering through this stage.
 The hope was to make it out alive.
 So far so good.

-The follow are the stages of parental denial, as well as trial and error strategies to put baby to bed.
+The following are the stages of parental denial, as well as trial and error strategies to put a baby to bed.
 Hopefully one or two of them will work on your babies.

 Wait it out.
 This will pass.